fkyprianou/deved-platform/content/blog/en/getting-started-with-the-bulk-api.md

 Press **Create a new List**, and you'll be prompted to enter a **Name**, **Description**, and **Tags** for your list.
 We'll use **My Lists** for the **Name**, and for the **Description**, we'll use **This is my lists** and press **Next**.

-> We could have added **Tags** to find this list, which is typically helpful when managing a large number of Lists.
+> We will leave **Tags** blank, but I'd suggest adding a tag to a production application to help manage a large number of Lists.

 It asks for a **Data Source**.
 You can select either **Manual** or **Salesforce**.
 If you select **Manual**, you'll need to provide a CSV file, or if you select **Salesforce**, you'll be asked to provide your Integration ID **and an option to provide the** Salesforce Object Query Language (SOQL)\*\*.
 For this demo, we'll use a CSV File that looks like this: